 - Miss Mary Mack

 *or seasonal changes 🤣 Pass the flower, shamrock, turkey, butterfly, baseball, football, etc. You have to come up with an appropriate rhyming ending!

 Human Match Game-Instruments

 Every student in the class, except the players (game 1 version), sits in a formation (grid, circle, random placement).
 Give each student an instrument picture that they keep face down on the floor in front of them.

 Game 1: Play with 2 or 3 student players who are trying to get the most matches.
 Students with the pictures are not playing other than showing their picture when called upon.
 Like the traditional game, each player chooses two students, trying to make a match.
 If they make a match, they get the pictures and get to guess again.

 Game 2: Let everyone with a picture have a turn.
 The first player shows their picture and then tries to find a match.
 If they match, they get that person’s picture and they get to choose two other students and try to match.
-If they don’t match, go to the next player.
+But if they don’t match, go to the next player.
 If the next player still has their picture, they show it and then tries to find a match.
-If they don’t have their picture, they choose two students, trying to make a match.
+And if they don’t have their picture, they choose two students, trying to make a match.

 -a circle formation gives everyone a good view of the pictures

 -putting the pictures in a plastic sleeve will keep them tidy and free of rips/tears

 This PDF is in black and white (made from Pixabay images) and includes 17 instrument images, each 8.5 x 11.
 Copy TWO of each picture to make your match game cards.